marmelab/react-admin/README.md

 // in app.js
 import React from 'react';
 import { render } from 'react-dom';

-import { simpleRestClient } from 'admin-on-rest';
+import { simpleRestClient, Admin, Resource } from 'admin-on-rest';
-import { Admin, Resource, Delete } from 'admin-on-rest/mui';
+import { Delete } from 'admin-on-rest/mui';

 import PostList from './components/posts/PostList';
 import PostEdit from './components/posts/PostEdit';